OSU-AI-with-Intel-DevCloud/cloud-scripts/README.md

 2. Connect to Intel DevCloud either through JupyterLabs or through ssh.
 3. Create a new directory labeled `deepfake` and `cd ./deepfake`.
 4. In this directory `git clone https://github.com/OSU-AI-with-Intel-DevCloud/cloud-scripts`.
 5. Switch folders to /input and `mkdir combined`.
-Move back to /deepfake.
+In addition, you will need to install the pretrained models for the [Blazeface algorithm](https://www.kaggle.com/datasets/humananalog/deepfakes-inference-demo) and the [Efficientnet algorithm](https://www.kaggle.com/datasets/bootiu/deepfake-detection-model-weight).
+In order to download these models into the /input folder, a kaggle account is required.
+Note that these pretrained models use the following models which are already installed in the /input folder: [Blazeface-PyTorch](https://github.com/hollance/BlazeFace-PyTorch) and [EfficientNet PyTorch](https://github.com/lukemelas/EfficientNet-PyTorch).
-6. Install the necessary software to run the python script: torch, torchvision, opencv, matlib and more depending on your machine.
+6. Move back to /deepfake.
+Install the necessary software to run the python script: torch, torchvision, opencv, matlib and more depending on your machine.
 (There will be an indication of the necesary software to install when running the script)
 7. Run `python combinedlistener.py`.
 This script will continously wait for a file to be transferred into /input/combined.
 Once it detects a file here it will perform inference on the video file to test